IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :start-after: START EscrowModel
    :end-before: END EscrowModel

-and add it to :hsobj:`Plutus.Contract.Test.ContractModel.nextState`, :hsobj:`Plutus.Contract.Test.ContractModel.precondition`, :hsobj:`Plutus.Contract.Test.ContractModel.perform`, and :hsobj:`Plutus.Contract.Test.ContractModel.arbitraryAction`:
+and add it to :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState`, :hsobj:`Plutus.Contract.Test.ContractModel.Interface.precondition`, :hsobj:`Plutus.Contract.Test.ContractModel.Interface.perform`, and :hsobj:`Plutus.Contract.Test.ContractModel.Interface.arbitraryAction`:

 .. literalinclude:: Escrow3.hs
    :start-after: START RefundModel
    :end-before: END RefundModel

-(In the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` clause, the first line uses a more complex lens to extract the contributions, select the value for wallet ``w``, if present, and then pass the resulting ``Maybe Value`` to |fold|_, thus returning zero if there was no contribution, and the value itself if
+(In the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` clause, the first line uses a more complex lens to extract the contributions, select the value for wallet ``w``, if present, and then pass the resulting ``Maybe Value`` to |fold|_, thus returning zero if there was no contribution, and the value itself if